 This section summarizes the Trustees' assessment of the injuries to the reef and associated resources at the Incident site and of the likelihood of recovery of these resources.
-This information provides the basis for the Trustees' development of the Compensatory Restoration actions proposed in this Draft Compensatory RP/EA.
+This information provides the basis for the Trustees' development of the Compensatory Restoration actions selected in this Final Compensatory RP/EA.
+The Trustees, or their contractors, have visited the site every year since the Incident occurred in 2006, and have taken into account the observations during these site visits in their assessment of the injuries and restoration needed at the T/V MARGARA site.

 Corals are known to be sensitive to physical destruction, breakage, and disruption from vessel groundings, propwash, vessel anchoring and cable dragging (Precht el al., 2001; NOAA, 2002b; Rinkevich, 2005).
 The vessel groundings during removal of the T/V MARGARA generated massive forces on individual corals and reef substrate.
-Corals typically have a shear strength of 12-81 meganewtons/m (Chamberlain, 1978) and the impact from the vessel movement during response actions crushed and broke thousands of corals.
+Corals typically have a shear strength of 12-81 meganewtons/m (Chamberlain, 1978), and the impact from the vessel movement during response actions crushed and broke thousands of corals.
 The physical impact from the vessel hull repeatedly striking the reef during response actions, combined with propwash from tug actions to move the vessel, destroyed or severely altered large areas of reef.